Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

 East Carolina Stats and Trends

-- East Carolina has one win against the spread in four games this year.
+- So far this season East Carolina has one win against the spread.

-- The Pirates have been underdogs by 4 points or more two times this year and covered the spread once.

-- East Carolina's games this season have hit the over on one of four set point totals (25%).
+- This season, the Pirates have one ATS win in two games as an underdog of 3 points or more.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.